More than 6,200 people died with Covid-19 in Ireland in last two years

 Restrictions introduced by the Government to control the spread of the pandemic also affected crime rates and the types of crimes committed.

-The Recorded Crime publication in mid-2021 found that more than 13,500 frauds were recorded in the 12-month period compared with just under 8,000 in the previous year – a rise of 72%, largely driven by unauthorised transactions and attempts to obtain personal or banking information online or by phone.
+The Recorded Crime publication in mid-2021 found that more than 13,500 frauds were recorded in the 12-month period compared with just under 8,000 in the previous year – a rise of 72 per cent, largely driven by unauthorised transactions and attempts to obtain personal or banking information online or by phone.

-The number of crimes recorded in most other categories fell compared with the previous year – burglary dropped by 36%, theft fell by 20%, and robberies were down by 18%.
+The number of crimes recorded in most other categories fell compared with the previous year – burglary dropped by 36 per cent, theft fell by 20 per cent, and robberies were down by 18 per cent.

-There were 15 fewer incidents of murder or manslaughter in the 12 months to September 2021 than in the previous year, but there was a 10% rise in the number of crimes classified as sexual offences.
+There were 15 fewer incidents of murder or manslaughter in the 12 months to September 2021 than in the previous year, but there was a 10 per cent rise in the number of crimes classified as sexual offences.

-With more people working at home, the CSO Pulse Survey on Remote Working found that 88% of people who can work remotely would like to do so when all restrictions are removed.
+With more people working at home, the CSO Pulse Survey on Remote Working found that 88 per cent of people who can work remotely would like to do so when all restrictions are removed.

 Almost three-quarters of those who work remotely feel they now have more time to do things they never got the chance to do before the pandemic.

-Around 30% of those in employment whose current job cannot be done remotely would be definitely or probably attracted to a new job which could.
+Around 30 per cent of those in employment whose current job cannot be done remotely would be definitely or probably attracted to a new job which could.

 Asked about purchasing products online, six in 10 people said they mainly look for retailers that are either based locally to them, or elsewhere in Ireland, regardless of price.